webuimaker/chetan/content/statistical-consulting-services/research-design-methodology.md

 ---
+#--------- general---------- ##

 title: "Research Design and Methodology"
-subHeader: "Lorem Ipsum is simply dummy text of the printing and typesetting industry. "

 date: 2020-03-06

-summaryText: "The validity of study findings not only depends on its results but also on its design and conduct.
-Consult ISCON statistician early to help you to optimize your study design and streamline the statistical analysis plan"

-description : "This is meta description SEO with"

 weight: 1

-image: images/services/research_planning _methodology.png
-icon: /images/homepage/services/research_planning.svg

 type : service
+description : "Our research design methodology services includes  formulating research questions, creating statistical analysis plan, sample size determination, power analysis, randomisation, allocation plan"
 sitemap:
   changefreq: monthly
   filename: sitemap.xml
   priority: 0.5

+#--------- homepage ---------- ##

+icon: /images/homepage/services/research_planning.svg
+alt: "research design services includes sample size calculation and power analysis"
+summaryText: "The validity of study findings not only depends on its results but also on its design and conduct.
+Consult ISCON statistician early to help you to optimize your study design and streamline the statistical analysis plan"

+#--------- service page ---------- ##

+subHeader: "The validity of study findings not only depends on its results but also on its design and conduct.
+Consult ISCON statistician early to help you to optimize your study design and streamline the statistical analysis plan"
+image: images/services/research_planning _methodology.png

 ---

 > Designing of research study should be given more attention than on data collection and analysis.
 It is difficult to re-do the poorly designed study but you can always re-analyse data with different method.
 Therefore, it cannot be stressed enough that best time to contact ISCON statistician is before designing your research study.